A summary of sentencing orders

 If a fine remains unpaid for more than 28 days – unless an order has been made for the unpaid fine to be converted to community work – a warrant may be issued (s 69).
 However, the defendant must be given seven days before the warrant is executed.
-During this time, they can apply for an A court order that allows a debtor time to pay off a debt that has been proved in court.
-Payments may be made monthly or weekly instead of all at once.
-See also judgment debt., or for time to pay, or To agree to something being done, to approve an action or arrangement.
-See also informed consent. to the court’s ordering them to perform unpaid community work (s 69C).
+During this time, they can apply for an instalment order, or for time to pay, or consent to the court’s ordering them to perform unpaid community work (s 69C).

 Defendants arrested on warrant for defaulting on paying a fine may receive an unpaid community work order, or an instalment order, or have their property seized by warrant, or get an adjournment for up to six months, or be imprisoned (s 69H).